githubninpoka/StockForThePeople/README.md

 - ~~work on another graph page: does the difference between high/low say something really about volatility of value~~
 - ~~work on another graph page: multiselect assets and show if their~~ volume ~~and or value~~ correlate
 - see if there are any other more precise external data sources available
+- have the Y-axis for multi asset start and end a bit beyond the most extreme value

 Patterns & design:
 - options pattern